Social Policy

 Solution

-Ensure that public finance delivers results for children, through effective, equitable and child-focused social sector planning and spending.
+Ensure public finance delivers results through child-focused social sector planning and spending.

-Build local capacity and strengthen community participation to promote inclusiveness and avoid discrimination.
+Build local capacity and community participation to promote inclusiveness and avoid discrimination.